apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Chechen Warlord Says Elon Musk Disabled His Cybertruck**
+**Five takeaways from the latest flurry of Harris-Trump polls**

-You can read more about it [here](https://www.businessinsider.com/chechen-warlord-says-elon-musk-disabled-his-cybertruck-2024-9).
+You can read more about it [here](https://thehill.com/homenews/campaign/4889632-latest-polls-white-house-race/).

 ## Requirements
 - Python 3.8